Kai-Howard333/AboutMe/README.md

 [I'm a Senior]: https://www.dragonball-multiverse.com/en/fan-arts.html

 My name is Kai Howard.
 I'm a student at New Tech Institute and do time at SICTC for Computer Science with Mr. Bander.
-I enjoy Writing code and getting into the nitty gritty of how it works.
-Outside School I like to draw art of my favorite show DBZ and sometimes I'll draw something else.
-I also like Martial Arts, currently I am learning Jiu Jistu and Judo.
-Lastly when I get time to: I'll play some video games with my friends to unwind and relax, even though we end up yelling at each other for a stupid thing or another.
-Despite all that though we have fun through it all.
+I enjoy writing code and getting into the nitty gritty of how it works.
+After High School I plan on going to Murray State to pursue a Cyber-Security Major.
+After College I hope to get into a Cryptology ( The Decryption and Encryption of Coded messages ) related field.
+Outside of school I like to produce art of my favorite show, Dragon Ball Z, and sometimes I'll draw something else.
+I also enjoy Martial Arts, currently I am learning Jiu-Jitsu and Judo.
+Lastly when I get time to: I'll play some video games with my friends to unwind and relax, even though we all end up yelling at each other for one thing or another.
+Despite all that though, we have fun through it all.

 [1]: https://dragonball.fandom.com/wiki/Akira_Toriyama
 [2]: https://.en.wikipedia.org/wiki/Bruce_Lee